LayerXcom/safety-oracle/README.md

 ### Fault tolerance and quorum
 ![](https://i.gyazo.com/02131195fbf9df360f36f36ae5e135a4.png)

-This shows the relationship between Byzantine fault tolerance (for both safety and liveeness) and the quorum of safety oracle.
+This image shows the relationship between Byzantine fault tolerance (for both safety and liveness) and the quorum of safety oracles.
 The `q = n - t` line is the maximum number of honest validators.
 For liveness, the quorum must be less than or equal to this line.
 The safety oracles whose quorum condition is `q > n/2 + t` achieve `n/4` Byzantine fault tolerance.
-On the other hand, safety oracles that uses `q > n/2 + t/2` achieve `n/3`.
+On the other hand, safety oracles that use `q > n/2 + t/2` achieve `n/3`.

 #### Example 1